daiskamau/Comprehensive-Exam/README.md

 # CosmoDC2 Weak Lensing Profiles
 <!--
 This repository contains the synthesis paper and computing artifact of my comprehensive examination.
 The synthesis paper details the four main papers used for the study.  -->
-The computing artifact contains four jupyter notebooks demonstrating how to calculate the weak lensing profile using the cosmoDC2 catalog and `.py` file that shows how we parallelized the calculation of the weak lensing signal.
-The notebooks are in the `Computing Artifact` folder.
-They include:
+The `Computing Artifact` folder contains jupyter notebooks demonstrating how to calculate the weak lensing profile using the cosmoDC2 catalog and `.py` file that shows how we parallelized the calculation of the weak lensing signal.
+They files include:

 1. **`WL_Measurements` - Weak Lensing measurements**